ImangazalievM/CleanArchitectureManifest/README-EN.md

 ### Presentation layer testing

 This layer include 2 types of tests: Unit-tests и UI-tests.

 - Unit-tests are used for testing Presenters.
-- UI-tests  are used for testing Activities (to check if UI works correctly).
+- UI-tests are used for testing Activities (to check if UI works correctly)

 There are different naming conventions for unit tests.
 For example, this](https://dzone.com/articles/7-popular-unit-test-naming) article describes some of them.
 In my examples of tests I will not adhere to any agreement.
 The most important thing is to understand what the tests are doing and what we want to get as a result.